 What separates you from the competition?
 (What makes you different from every one else in your profession?)

 This step is important because it shows reciprocity.
-It shows that mentoring you will be worthwhile for your mentor too.
+It shows that mentoring you will be worthwhile for your mentor as well.
 Most people looking for a mentor are only looking to take from the mentor, not give to the mentor.
 Not cool.

 It’s not that your mentor wants something in exchange for mentoring you, but it’s a nice gesture on your part.
 It helps make the mentor more willing to give up his or her time.
 If you follow these steps you be well on your way to finding the right mentor for you.